Coral Island (video game): Plot

-The player returns to Starlet Town, their hometown on Coral Island, to work on a farm there and meets Conner, the town's mayor.
-The town is in disarray due to giant dark roots appearing on the island and an oil spill, and may be forced to cooperate with an oil company called Pufferfish Corporation, which secretly plans to convert the town into an oil facility.
-The player sets out to revive the island and prevent the corporation from taking control of the island, all while befriending the townsfolk, providing new products for the town's supermarket, and increasing the museum's popularity.
-During their mission, the player meets the Chieftain, the leader of a group of monkey-like creatures called giants, who grants them the power of nature and has them help revive his four fellow giants, who have been turned to stone in the mines.
-To do so, they must enter the mines and activate the runes at the bottom of each shaft.
-The player also helps the island's harvest goddess and meets the merfolk who live near the island.
-Initially wary of humans, the merfolk come to trust the player after their coral tree is revived, which in turn fully restores the island and eliminates the roots and oil spill.
+The protagonist returns to Starlet Town, their hometown on Coral Island, to work on a farm there.
+The town is in disarray due to both an oil spill and giant dark roots appearing on the island, and it may be forced to cooperate with an oil-drilling company called Pufferfish Corporation, which secretly plans to convert the town into an oil facility.
+The protagonist sets out to revive the island and prevent the corporation from taking control of it, all while befriending the townsfolk, providing new products for the town's supermarket, and increasing the museum's popularity.
+During their mission, the protagonist meets the Chieftain, the leader of a group of monkey-like creatures called giants.
+The Chieftain grants the protagonist the power of nature and has them help revive his four fellow giants, who have been turned to stone in the mines.
+To do so, the protagonist must enter the mines and activate the runes at the bottom of each shaft.
+The protagonist also helps the island's harvest goddess and meets the merfolk who live near the island.
+Initially wary of humans, the merfolk come to trust the protagonist after their coral tree is revived, which in turn fully restores the island and eliminates the roots and oil spill.

-Once the town's popularity reaches Rank C, Karen, the corporation's CEO, becomes more determined to take over of the town.
-She attempts to run for mayor, prompting the player to stop her by persuading the townsfolks to reject her votes.
+Once the town's popularity reaches Rank C, Karen, the corporation's CEO, becomes more determined to take over the town.
+She attempts to run for mayor, prompting the protagonist to stop her by persuading the townsfolk to reject her votes.
 When the town reaches Rank A, Pufferfish Corporation's headquarters is infested with vines, which forces it to stop its operations and leave Coral Island.
-The player does additional mission such as helping the giants rescue their fifth comrade, assisting a group of creatures called the Mural Guardians, and guiding a group of merfolk during their journey on land.
-The main story ends when the town reaches Rank S.
+The protagonist does additional missions such as helping the giants rescue their fifth comrade, assisting a group of creatures called the Mural Guardians, and guiding a group of merfolk during their journey on land.